Home

 Maryke Louw

 What you do within the first 24 hours of sustaining a sports injury can make a big difference to how quickly you recover.
-Learn how to use the PRICE regime for acute injuries.
+Learn how to use the PRICE method to treat acute injuries.

 PRICE stands for Protect, Rest, Ice, Compression, and Elevation.
-The main aim of combining these five elements is to limit the extent or severity of your injury.
-It does this in two ways:
+The main aim of combining these five elements is to limit the extent or severity of your acute injury.

-1. It stops you damaging more cells.
-Take an injury like a muscle strain for example; when you strain a muscle you tear some of the muscle cells.
-Once it is torn, the muscle loses some of its strength which means that, if you continue to run or play sport, it is even easier to strain it further and damage more cells.
+1. Protecting the injured tissue - Take an injury like a muscle strain; when you strain a muscle, you tear some of the muscle cells and fibers.
+Once torn, the muscle loses some of its strength, which means that if you continue to run or play sports, it is even easier to strain it further and damage more cells.

-2. It limits the internal bleeding and swelling.
-When you strain or sprain a body part, you usually also tear some blood vessels which causes internal bleeding in that area.
-If it bleeds a lot, the pressure from the accumulated blood can cut off the blood and oxygen supply to the adjacent (uninjured) cells, causing them to die.
-We call this a secondary injury because these cells weren’t damaged when you first injured yourself.
+2. Limiting internal bleeding and swelling - When you strain or sprain a body part, you usually also tear some blood vessels, which causes internal bleeding in that area.
+If it bleeds a lot, the pressure from the accumulated blood can reduce the blood and oxygen supply to the adjacent (uninjured) cells, causing them to die.
+This is called a secondary injury because these cells weren't damaged when you first injured yourself.
 Excessive swelling can also cause a secondary injury.

 Protect

-This means that, as soon as you sprain or strain something, you stop your sport or activity immediately.
-Don’t play the hero and try to push through pain.
-All you’ll do is make your injury worse and delay your recovery.
+This means that you immediately stop your sport or activity as soon as you sprain or strain something.
+Don't play the hero and try to push through pain.
+All you'll do is make your injury worse and delay your recovery.

 Rest